Pathology National Clinical Programme

 Welcome to the National Clinical Programme for Pathology

-The National Clinical Care Programme for Pathology was established as a joint initiative of the HSE Clinical Strategy & Programmes Division and the RCPI Faculty of Pathology in 2011.
+The National Clinical Care Programme for Pathology was established as a joint initiative of the HSE Clinical Design and Innovation and the RCPI Faculty of Pathology in 2011.

 The programme aims to support all hospital clinical laboratories to achieve the highest standards of quality and efficiency.

-The Clinical Programme reports to the National Director Clinical Strategy and Programmes, HSE and the Dean of the Faculty of Pathology, RCPI.
+The Clinical Programme reports to the National Director Clinical Design and Innovation, HSE and the Dean of the Faculty of Pathology, RCPI.

 The Clinical Lead and Programme Manager are responsible for the delivery of the objectives of the programme and reporting to the HSE and RCPI.